Skip to content

 Copyright 2013 James Marsh

-The freestone section is flowing above a normal level and stained.
-The tailwater section is also flowing above a normal level and stained.
+The freestone section is flowing at a normal level and clear.
+The tailwater section is flowing a little below a normal level and clear.
 Check back as we update the McKenzie River fishing report weekly.
 Good hatches continue to take place.
 Steelhead and salmon are in the river below the lake.

 Stream Conditions: